Half Week Trips (5 full days)

 Kansas City, KS – Sisters of Charity of Leavenworth

-Students will serve and learn in the Kansas City metro area in a wide variety of ministries.
-This is a great way to understand the challenges faced by people experiencing hunger, homelessness or poverty.
-Service opportunities may include: tutoring in local schools and community centers; visiting with migrant farm workers to learn about the apple harvest; learning about civil rights and discrimination in KC; and shadowing at a free health clinic.
 Creighton Alumni helped shape this memorable trip.
-The Sisters of Charity share their space and community with students.
-These Catholic religious women share their experience, reflection, prayer and love of KC.
+Participants will serve and learn in the Kansas City metro area in a wide variety of ministries.
+This is a great way to understand the challenges faced by people experiencing hunger, homelessness or poverty, and what area organizations are doing to reach out to affected populations.
+Participants may take part in a variety of direct service depending on the current needs of the community.
+The Sisters of Charity share their space, community, experience, reflection, prayer and love of KC.

 Memphis, TN – Serve 901